mgifford/drupal-security/src/server.rst

 wrong.

 It is important to determine that there is a strong security community behind the Operating System (OS) distribution you choose, and that you have the necessary human resources in your department to maintain it.
-Both Debian/Ubuntu and Red Hat Enterprise Linux(RHEL)/CentOS/Fedora can be considered solid.
+Both Debian/Ubuntu and Red Hat Enterprise Linux (RHEL)/CentOS/Fedora can be considered solid.
 The advantage of a Debian or Red Hat based solution is that there is extensive documentation and large communities of users who've shared their experiences through forums, issue trackers, and blog posts.
 Ubuntu is based on Debian.
 CentOS is almost a copy of RHEL and Fedora is the community edition of RHEL.
 The Fedora edition often releases updates before RHEL which can be an advantage for some security fixes.
 Most references to one of these two groups of distributions should be interchangeable.
 Note that Ubuntu and Debian have a different development cycle and are not identical.

 If you use a Red Hat Enterprise Linux (RHEL) system, you will need to subscribe to their service in order to apply security upgrades and install the additional packages mentioned in this document.
 Before procuring a Red Hat server, check that your package includes a subscription.

-In our opinion, distributions of Linux like SUSE simply do not have a critical mass of users and developers (in the web server space) to maintain the code and documentation required for a secure environment.
+In our opinion, distributions of Linux like SuSE simply do not have a critical mass of users and developers (in the web server space) to maintain the code and documentation required for a secure environment.
 Microsoft Windows is not a standard platform for hosting Drupal and is generally not recommended since